-The Corps has consulted with the Advisory Council on Historic Preservation (ACHP), Arkansas and Oklahoma SHPO, the Muscogee (Creek) Nation Tribal Historic Preservation Office (THPO), Cherokee Nation THPO, the Choctaw Nation THPO, the Oklahoma Archaeological Survey (OAS), and fifteen additional tribes with interest in the project area pursuant to Sections 106 and 110 of the NHPA (54 USC 306108) and its implementing regulations (36 CFR Part 800).
-All agreed that subsequent to completion of the updated NEPA documentation, a Programmatic Agreement (PA) shall be implemented to satisfy the Corps' Section 106 responsibility for all individual aspects of the Proposed Action.
-A PA has been prepared and will be implemented by the USACE for the identification, evaluation and treatment of cultural resources adversely affected by the Proposed Action.
-This PA details the stipulations for compliance with Section 106 and is included in Appendix E of this SEA.
+The Corps has consulted with the Advisory Council on Historic Preservation, Arkansas and Oklahoma SHPO, the Muscogee (Creek) Nation THPO, Cherokee Nation THPO, the Choctaw Nation THPO, the Oklahoma Archaeological Survey (OAS), and fifteen additional tribes with interest in the project area pursuant to Sections 106 and 110 of the NHPA (54 USC 306108) and its implementing regulations (36 CFR Part 800).
+All agreed that due to the complex and long-term nature of the planned project, the effects of the undertaking on historic properties cannot be fully determined prior to project approval, and a Programmatic Agreement (PA) is necessary to achieve compliance with Section 106 of the NHPA.
+Signatories of the PA include the USACE, the Advisory Council on Historic Preservation, three tribes whose reservations the project traverses (The Muscogee (Creek) Nation, The Cherokee Nation, and The Choctaw Nation of Oklahoma), the Arkansas and Oklahoma SHPOs, and the Oklahoma Archaeological Survey.
+Seven additional tribes are Invited Signatories: Caddo Nation of Oklahoma, Chickasaw Nation, Delaware Tribe of Indians, The Osage Nation, Quapaw Nation, Seminole Nation of Oklahoma, and the Wichita and Affiliated Tribes.